pvcraven/web-development-class/source/tutorials/java_environment/java_environment.rst

 -------------

 Download and install XAMPP_ for Windows, Mac, or Linux.
-XAMPP includes several programs, along with an easy to use control panel.
+XAMPP includes several programs, along with an easy-to-use control panel.
 XAMPP has our MySQL database and Tomcat program.
 We probably won't use Apache like we did last semester.